Marie Goldsmith

-Maria Isidorovna Goldsmith (Мария Исидоровна Гольдсмит; (Note: More commonly known by the Marie Goldsmith; also known by the מאַריא ַ סידעראַוונא גאָלדשמיד, or by her pen names Maria Korn and Maria Isidine.)
-1871–1933) was a Russian-French biologist and anarchist political theorist.
+Maria Isidorovna Goldsmith (Мария Исидоровна Гольдсмит; (Note: Marie Goldsmith; מאַריא ַ סידעראַוונא גאָלדשמיד.
+Also known by her pen names Maria Korn and Maria Isidine.) – 11 January 1933) was a Russian-French biologist and anarchist political theorist.

 Born in the Russian Empire, she was forced into exile at an early age due to her parents' radical politics.
 In Paris, her mother influenced her interest in the natural sciences and the political philosophy of anarchism.
 In the 1890s, she enrolled to study biology at the University of Paris and joined the exiled Russian and diasporic Jewish anarchist movements.
-While studying for her PhD, she came under the tutelage of the evolutionary biologists Yves Delage and Peter Kropotkin, who influenced her understanding of Darwinian evolution, Lamarckian inheritance and mutual aid.
+While studying for her PhD, she came under the tutelage of the evolutionary theorists Yves Delage and Peter Kropotkin, who influenced her understanding of Darwinian evolution, Lamarckian inheritance and mutual aid.
 At the outbreak of the Russian Revolution of 1905, she and Georgy Gogelia established the Bread and Freedom group, within which they became two of the first Russian proponents of anarcho-syndicalism.

 During the 1910s, Goldsmith published a series of books on evolutionary biology, co-authored with Delage.
 Together they explored the various different theories of evolution and made a case for cooperation as a more influential factor than competition, in opposition to social Darwinism and the theory of "survival of the fittest".
 They also defended the theory of symbiogenesis and investigated several cases of symbiosis in nature.
 By 1915, Goldsmith had completed her PhD and branched out into researching parthenogenesis, tropism, comparative psychology and evolutionary psychology.
 Her focus was largely on marine biology and the behaviour of fish.
 After the outbreak of World War I, she took the side of the Manifesto of the Sixteen in the internationalist–defencist schism, and she expressed support for the Russian Revolution of 1917 until the suppression of the Kronstadt Rebellion.

 Following the death of Delage and Kropotkin in the early 1920s, Goldsmith became isolated from the scientific community and struggled to find stable employment.
-Her difficulties were exacerbated by her status as an immigrant, a woman and a prominent radical activism.
+Her difficulties were exacerbated by her status as an immigrant, a woman and a prominent radical activist.
 During the late 1920s, she became involved in the anarchist movement's debates surrounding the Platform, which she criticised for authoritarian tendencies.
 After her mother's death in January 1933, she committed suicide.
 Her work remained influential within her scientific field, as well as the anarchist movement, into the 21st century.